CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

-# Lab-01: Create a private endpoint and establish connection to azure mysql database
+# Lab-01: Create a private endpoint and establish a connection to the Azure MySQL database

 ## Lab scenario

 You are tasked with setting up a private endpoint and establishing a secure connection to an Azure MySQL database from an on-premises environment.
 This lab scenario involves creating a private endpoint within the Azure portal and configuring it to connect to the Azure MySQL database.
-You will also learn how to use a command prompt to securely establish a connection to the Azure MySQL database.
+You will also learn how to use a command prompt to establish a connection to the Azure MySQL database securely.

 ## Lab objectives

-In this lab you will perform:
+In this lab, you will perform:

 +   Creating a private endpoint
-+   Establishing connection to azure mysql database from onprem
++   Establishing connection to Azure mysql database from on-prem

 ## Estimated Timing: 30 minutes